VEGA Technical Reference

 SRC_XY |

-R/W | Source top-left, same packing. |
+R/W | Source top-left, with the same packing. |

 0x011C |